-Industrial Propane: A Gibson business unit that was one of the largest retail propane suppliers in Canada with a diversified customer base which included a focus on oil and gas customers in Western Canada.
-This segment sold propane and related equipment to oil and gas, commercial and other end-user customers and was disposed by Gibson on September 27, 2017.
+Industrial Propane: A previously divested Gibson business unit that was one of the largest retail propane suppliers in Canada with a diversified customer base which included a focus on oil and gas customers in Western Canada.
+This segment sold propane and related equipment to oil and gas, commercial and other end-user customers.
+This business unit was disposed by Gibson on September 27, 2017.